-Auckland based terminals located at Wynyard Wharf, Half Moon Bay, Pine Harbour and Pier 3.
+Auckland based terminals located at Hamer Street (Wynyard Quarter), Half Moon Bay, Pine Harbour and Pier 3.
 Island side terminals can be found at Kennedy Point, Waiheke; Tryphena and Port Fitzroy, Great Barrier Island; and Rakino Island.
 If you need directions, please check out the full details for each terminal here.

 How long does does the ferry take to get to Waiheke?

 Sailings vary depending on which journey you’re taking and which ferry you are on.
 Check out the timetables pages to see both departure and arrival times as they can vary between 45 and 80 minutes for Waiheke.
 If you’re unsure, give us a call, or ask when you’re at the terminal.

 What facilities are available on the ferries?